sc-ventures/cloudbreak-documentation/docs/cli-install.md

 #### Add Multiple Configurations

-If you are using multiple profiles for multiple environments, you can manually add them as separate entries in the `config` file.
+If you are using multiple profiles for multiple environments, you can configure them using the `cb configure` command and passing `--profile value` parameter.
+After running the command, the configuration will be added as a new entry to the `config` file.
 For example:

 <pre>default
   username: admin@hortonworks.com